 -

 Emtricitabine/tenofovir is a medication that’s used to control HIV.
-The name refers to its 2 active ingredients.
+The name of it refers to the active ingredients it contains: emtricitabine and tenofovir.
 It’s taken as a pre-exposure prophylaxis (PrEP) to prevent those with a high risk of exposure to HIV from catching it.

 What is Truvada?